Agent: 'Real concern' men in Whitmer plot may get explosives

 “Big Dan was the leader,” she told jurors.
 “How do I shoot out of a vehicle?
 Yeah, you go ask Big Dan.
 That’s what Daniel was looking for in the summer of 2020.”

-Caserta's attorney, Michael Hills, said attack training in Michigan and Wisconsin were “fed-sponsored events.”
+Caserta's attorney, Michael Hills, said attack training sessions in Michigan and Wisconsin were “fed-sponsored events.”

-Fox's attorney, too, told jurors that Dan pressured him during visits to a Grand Rapids-area vacuum shop where Fox lived as a “misfit” in the basement.
+Fox's attorney, too, told jurors that Dan pressured him during visits to a Grand Rapids-area vacuum shop where Fox — a “misfit” — lived in the basement.

 “Dan had a lot of credibility with the people he dealt with in this case.
 They wanted to please him.
 They perceived him to be a superior, a leader, someone they looked up to," Gibbons said.
 "They didn’t want to say no.